-EPFL (École Polytechnique Fédérale de Lausanne) was founded in 1969 and has established itself among the world’s best research and teaching institutions.
+EPFL (École Polytechnique Fédérale de Lausanne) was founded in 1969 and has established itself as one of the world’s best research and teaching institutions.
 EPFL is ranked in the top 12 institutions according to the Academic Ranking of World Universities and is ranked 11th in the world in the fields of engineering and technology in the Times Higher Education Ranking.
 With its 5 Schools, 2 Colleges, 27 Institutes, 350 laboratories, it is Europe’s most cosmopolitan technical university with students, professors and staff from over 120 nations.
 It has over 10,000 students (including 2,000 PhDs).
-The EPFL offers 13 complete study programs at the Bachelor and Master levels in engineering, basic sciences, computer and communication sciences, life sciences, civil engineering, architecture and the environment.
+EPFL offers 13 complete study programs at the Bachelor and Master levels in engineering, basic sciences, computer and communication sciences, life sciences, civil engineering, architecture and the environment.
 With both a Swiss and international calling, it is therefore guided by a constant wish to open up; its missions of teaching, research and innovation impact various circles: universities and engineering schools, developing and emerging countries, secondary schools and gymnasiums, industry and economy, political circles and the general public.

-The Laboratory of Computational Systems Biotechnology (LCSB) consists of 18 researchers working on cellular process modeling, large-scale computations, and data analysis, with the aim to develop mathematical models and novel methods of mathematical and computational analysis for e.g. systems biology, metabolic engineering, and prediction of novel biotransformations.
-LCSB researchers have pioneered the development of computational methods for the prediction of novel biotransformations, the construction of databases of enzyme-based hypothetical reactions, and the development of retrobiosynthesis workflows for the identification and reconstruction of enzyme-based pathways for the production of target molecules from biochemical intermediates and living organisms.
-LCSB has also pioneered the development of methods biochemical network thermodynamics.
+The Laboratory of Computational Systems Biotechnology (LCSB) at EPFL consists of 18 researchers working on cellular process modeling, large-scale computations, and data analysis, with the aim to develop mathematical models and novel methods of mathematical and computational analysis for systems biology, metabolic engineering, and the prediction of novel biotransformations.
+LCSB researchers have pioneered the development of computational methods for the prediction of novel biotransformations; the construction of databases for enzyme-based hypothetical reactions; and the development of retrobiosynthesis workflows for the identification and reconstruction of enzyme-based pathways for the production of target molecules from biochemical intermediates and living organisms.
+LCSB has also pioneered the development of methods for biochemical network thermodynamics.
 These methods allow the estimation of the thermodynamic properties and thermodynamic feasibility of every known and novel biochemical reaction.
 Furthermore, LCSB has developed cutting-edge computational methods for systematic and efficient construction and analysis of large-scale and genome-scale dynamic nonlinear models of metabolism.
-Using these methods, LCSB researchers have constructed models for E. coli, S. cerevisiae, P. putida, P. falciparum and human cells, which account for the thermodynamic and kinetic properties of metabolic pathways and can be used for the bioenergetics studies and the identification of rate-limiting steps in the absence of complete kinetic information on the pathway enzymes.
+Using these methods, LCSB researchers have constructed models for E. coli, S. cerevisiae, P. putida, P. falciparum and human cells, which account for the thermodynamic and kinetic properties of metabolic pathways and can be used for bioenergetics studies and the identification of rate-limiting steps in the absence of complete kinetic information on the pathway enzymes.

-LCSB has been a partner in many European and Swiss multi-investigator projects: SynPath, RobustYeast, DD-DecaF, NEMO, etc. The methods developed by LCSB have been also used by leading chemical, food, materials and synthetic biology companies: DuPont, Total, Cargill, BP, DSM, Nestlé, Amyris, and Gevo.
+LCSB has been a partner in many European and Swiss multi-investigator projects: SynPath, RobustYeast, DD-DecaF, NEMO etc. The methods developed by LCSB have been also used by leading chemical, food, materials and synthetic biology companies: DuPont, Total, Cargill, BP, DSM, Nestlé, Amyris, and Gevo.

 Find out more about EPFL here.